yunustemel/chatbot/README.md

-# Live version is coming soon
+# Live version is avaliable at https://chatbot-cognigy.herokuapp.com/

 # Web-based Chatbot UI with Cognigy